aagustinconti/my_personal_page/docs/index.md

 linkedin: linkedin.com/in/agustinconti

 summary: >
-  As an enthusiastic Telecommunications Engineering student, I integrate my technical expertise in telecommunications with a growing passion for Data Science, Machine Learning, and DevOps.
-Proficient in Python, systems administration, and with a solid understanding of IP networks.
-I'm a proactive learner, eager to acquire new skills and experiences.
-I have demonstrated teamwork and responsibility, and I'm keen on contributing to innovative projects while learning from experienced professionals.
+  As a recent graduate with a degree in Telecommunications Engineering, I combine my technical experience in telecommunications with a growing interest in Data Science, Machine Learning, and DevOps.
+I possess proficient skills in Python and system management, along with a solid understanding of IP networks.
+I am a proactive learner, eager to expand my skills and experiences.
+I have demonstrated exceptional teamwork and responsibility, and I am keen to contribute to innovative projects while absorbing knowledge from experienced professionals.

 professional_experience:
   - title: MLOps Engineer - Professional Internship
     company: Universidad Nacional de Río Cuarto
-    dates: Sep 2023 - Present
+    dates: Sep 2023 - Dec 2023
     location: Río Cuarto, Córdoba, Argentina (Remote)
     description: >
       During my internship at GCID (Data Science Research Group), I am